Estimate Time6 min

 Being able to see all of these facts and figures in one place will allow you to map out your approach, whether the goal is to reduce your expenses or pay off debt—both of which have the benefit of freeing up more of your income to save and invest.

-Track your financial information in one place, for free: Full View
+Track your financial information in one place for free with our Spending and Budgeting toolLog In Required.

 2. Review your budget to make room for future priorities

 A budget isn't etched in stone.
 It's meant to be fluid and change as your lifestyle and needs evolve.
 Setting some guardrails can help you stay in control and aware of where your money is going.
-Take saving for retirement, for example: Without a budget or a plan, long-term savings may not get as much attention as they could.
+For instance, saving for retirement may not feel like a high priority among bills and rising expenses, but it’s a need that won’t go away and requires a small but consistent amount of attention throughout your earning years.

 On Fidelity.com you can easily create a budget to categorize expenses and help reach your savings goals: Help me budgetLog In Required

-3. Protect your wallet from the unexpected by maintaining at least minimum insurance coverage
+3. Protect yourself from the unexpected by maintaining at least minimum insurance coverage

 Insurance is like the umbrella you don't think you'll need.
 It may turn out to be the only thing that protects you from the storm.
 Having insurance for unlikely but potentially expensive events can help make sure your daily life can continue smoothly while continuing to move forward toward your goals.